squid-it/cycle-sql-tagger/README.md

 $database->tagQueryWithComment('Filename: file.php, Method: MethodName, LineNr: 10');
 $database->query('SELECT [QUERY]');

-// After executing a SQL query the comment is removed
+// After executing a SQL query the comment is removed, so we need to set a new comment for a new query
 $database->tagQueryWithComment('Filename: file.php, Method: MethodName, LineNr: 10');
 $database->execute('INSERT [QUERY]');

-// the following will have the same result
+// the following two fetch calls will have the same result
+// (it doesn't matter if you call the tagQueryWithComment method on the database or the query builder
 $database->tagQueryWithComment('Filename: file.php, Method: MethodName, LineNr: 10');
 $selectQuery = $database->select();
 $selectQuery->fetchAll();